livMatS/dtool-lookup-gui/README.rst

 Also refer to the build workflows `.github/workflows/build-on-[linux|macos|windows].yml` within this repository for understanding the requirements for the different systems.

+On Windows WSL, install

+    apt install gcc cmake python3-dev libcairo2-dev gir1.2-gtksource-4 libgirepository1.0-dev

+to allow a development installation of the GUI as described below.

 Installation
 ^^^^^^^^^^^^